 - Conduct competitor research and analysis.
 Consider what your competitors are doing on this social media platform.

-- Plan and integrate branded content for Pinterest into your social media calendar.
+- Plan and integrate branded content for Pinterest into your social media content calendar.

-Once you formulate a clear strategy, you can utilize organic search power and paid ads to work towards your goals.
+Once you formulate a clear strategy, you can utilize organic search power and paid ads to achieve your business goals.

 Organic Component

-Pinterest Pins live up to 1,600 times longer than posts on Facebook or any other platform.
+Pinterest Pins live up to 1,600 times longer than posts on Facebook or any other popular platform.

 - Bio and profile